-Make your own Concrete Garden Boxes!
+Make your own concrete raised garden beds!
 Build the forms and cast your own concrete panels that join together to make long lasting and durable garden boxes.
 This is Part 1 of this mini-series and the 4th version of the forms and panels.

-I’ve been thinking about the design of the form for the concrete garden box panels I’ve been casting.
+I’ve been thinking about the design of the form for the concrete raised garden beds panels I’ve been casting.
 I want the forms to be easier, and faster to build, especially for those with little or no woodworking experience or tools.
 And I also want the casting process to be easier.
 And I think I got it with this new version of the forms.
+See Part 2.

-Background for the SUPER Simple Concrete Garden Box Project – PART 1
+Background for the SUPER Simple Concrete Raised Garden Beds Project – PART 1

 (this is a transcript from the video)